deep-diver/ai-paper-reviewer/content/paper-reviews/2410.13458/index.md

 > </details>

-> The table presents a summary of the MEDINST dataset, showing the number of datasets, instructions, and tasks within each of the 12 categories.
+> Table 2 presents the number of datasets, instructions, and samples across 12 categories in the MEDINST and MEDINST32 datasets.

 {{< table-caption >}}